e-j-w/ChartOfNuclides/README.md

 #### The application window has no titlebar on Linux

-You're probably running the application on Wayland without `libdecor` support.
-GNOME (and perhaps other DEs/compositors) assumes that applications will always draw their own window decorations, because they like to make life more difficult for their developers and users.
-You should either install `libdecor` (`libdecor-0-dev` on Debian) and rebuild SDL3, or run the application in X11 mode (at the cost of potential input and display latency) by setting the environment variable:
+You're probably running the application on GNOME Wayland without `libdecor` support.
+GNOME won't automatically draw window decorations for apps and mandates that they draw their own decorations instead, perhaps because they enjoy making life more difficult for their app developers and users.
+You'll have to either install `libdecor` (`libdecor-0-dev` on Debian) and rebuild SDL3, or run the application in X11 mode (at the cost of potential input and display latency) by setting the environment variable:

 ```
 SDL_VIDEO_DRIVER=x11